 - the ability to watch on three devices at the same time

-Check out our review of Peacock for more information.
+Check out our review of DIRECTV STREAM for more details.

 Hulu Live TV

-Hulu Live TV has NBC and NBCSN.
+Hulu Live TV has TNT, ABC, and ESPN.
 A Subscription to Hulu + Live TV includes:

-- Watch on 2 screens at once.
+- Watch on two screens at once.
 (Upgrades available)

 - Includes entire Hulu streaming library